 He also started out at Independiente – the bitter cross-city rivals of Racing – before joining his brother at Zaragoza, where they played alongside one another for 18 months before Gabi moved to Barcelona.

-It was inevitable that the two powerhouses would meet in the Champions League.
+They were the two biggest and most exciting clubs in the world at that time, and it was inevitable that the two powerhouses would meet in the Champions League.

 And meet they did.

 In the 2009/2010 season, Barca – the reigning European champions – were drawn with Inter in Group F of the competition and narrowly came out on top.

 They went onto defeat Stuttgart and Arsenal on their way to the semi-final, while Inter faced Chelsea and then CSKA Moscow.